Saxo Bank 2026: Up to €500 in Free Trading Fees

 | Target | Active investors | Beginners-intermediate | Beginners / DCA |

-Saxo Bank is the French subsidiary of Saxo Bank (Denmark, founded 1992), present in 15+ countries; it acquired BinckBank in 2018.
+Saxo Bank is the French arm of Saxo Bank A/S (Denmark, founded 1992), present in 15+ countries; it acquired BinckBank in 2018 and, since 2025, is majority-owned by Swiss private bank J. Safra Sarasin.
 Strengths: competitive brokerage on mid-to-large orders, a very broad instrument catalogue, a well-stocked PEA, group strength.
 Limits: a complex trading interface, minimum fees that penalise small orders, and no cash interest versus Trade Republic or Scalable Capital.
 Saxo suits experienced investors with a significant portfolio.
 Investing carries capital-loss risk; derivatives can cause losses exceeding the capital invested.
-Saxo is regulated across the EU.
+Saxo is regulated across the EU (AMF in France).

 Frequently asked questions